sergegithub22/portfolio-items/README.md

  - Some free foto
 ### Third party assets: (thanks to all who made it :pray:)
  - Foto
- > All credits in their files.
+ > All credits in template.